MicrosoftDocs/PowerShell-Docs/wmf/5.1/DSC-improvements.md

 ## DSC resource debugging improvements
 In WMF 5.0, the PowerShell debugger did not stop at the class-based resource method (Get/Set/Test) directly.
-In WMF 5.1, the debugger will stop at the class-based resource method in the same way as for MOF-based resources methods.
+In WMF 5.1, the debugger stops at the class-based resource method in the same way as for MOF-based resources methods.

 ## DSC pull client supports TLS 1.1 and TLS 1.2
 Previously, the DSC pull client only supported SSL3.0 and TLS1.0 over HTTPS connections.